UKHomeOffice/jobdsl-jenkins-template/README.md

 ```

-To set the permissions required for each group in relation to the jobs within a single view, you must create a List defining which permissions are required.
-For each group a list of permissions must be defined for each view
+To set the permissions required for each group in relation to the jobs within a single view, you must create a `List` defining which permissions are required.
+For each group a `List` of permissions must be defined for each view

 ```